We’re giving away 1,500 more DJI Tello drones. Enter to win ›

 Using AdoptOpenJDK with Eclipse OpenJ9 in place of the Oracle Java SE offering is straightforward.
 If you opt for the OpenJ9 JVM, instead of HotSpot, you may be surprised to see that your runtime footprint is substantially reduced by 60%, while startup time is improved by 40% (great for cloud bills!) — all with no impact to your throughput.
 For more details, read the blog “OpenJDK with Eclipse OpenJ9: No worries, just improvements“.

 It’s clear that the Java community is working together to ensure that Java remains open and freely available.
 Here are the key points to take away:

 Download a binary of OpenJDK with OpenJ9 today.
 If Docker is more your style, then pull one of the OpenJDK with OpenJ9 Docker images: adoptopenjdk/openjdk8-openj9

-If your corporate policies require an enterprise-grade support contract for software, check out the IBM Runtimes for Business offering.
+If your corporate policies require an enterprise-grade support contract for software, check out the IBM’s support offering for OpenJDK.

 Understand Java licensing changes and what they may mean for you and your business

 Back to top